 - My First Director James Gunn Interview for Guardians of the Galaxy HERE

 Guardians of the Galaxy Vol. 2 blasts in theaters May 5, 2017.
 What do you think Nebula’s new hand will be?

-I was invited to attend an all-inclusive press trip to the set of Guardians of the Galaxy Vol. 2 in exchange for this posting.
+I was invited to attend an all-inclusive press trip to the set of Guardians of the Galaxy Vol. 2 in exchange for this Karen Gillan interview.
 All Marvel-loving opinions are my own.
-Be sure to follow Raising Whasians via Facebook, Twitter, Google, Instagram, Pinterest and YouTube for more of your of the latest Disney movie updates!
+Be sure to follow Raising Whasians via Facebook, Twitter, Instagram, Pinterest and YouTube for more of your of the latest Disney movie updates!